awesome-llm-papers/awesome-llm-papers.github.io/_publications/zhu2023can.markdown

 citations: 47
 bibkey: zhu2023can
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2304.10145'}]
-tags: [RAG, GPT, Model Architecture]
+tags: [GPT, RAG, Model Architecture]
 ---
 The release of ChatGPT has uncovered a range of possibilities whereby large language models (LLMs) can substitute human intelligence.
 In this paper, we